PrathameshTugaonkar/ML_DL_Colabs/README.md

 # ML_DL_Colabs
 These are the practice exercises where real datasets are used from SciKitLearn for MP Neuron, Perceptron, Binarization, Classifications.
+Repo will be countiously updated during the month of September, 2019